-ABSENCES: Students should have all absences explained by a parental note, which should be given to the class teacher by the student upon returning to school or you can use the eForm available on the Skoolbag phone app.
+ABSENCES: Students should have all absences explained by a parental note, which should be given to the class teacher by the student upon returning to school or you can use the School Bytes Parent App.
 Parents must contact the school if the absence exceeds 3 days.
 Under the Education and Public Instruction Act 1987, parents have a legal responsibility to ensure the regular school attendance of their children aged between 6 and 15 years.
 Attendance is regularly monitored by Home School Liaison Officers of the Department of Education.
 Doctor's certificates are not mandatory for short absences but must be submitted for any lengthy absences.